hyperledger/fabric-samples/fabtoken/README.md

 Tokens need to be issued before they can be spent.
-You can use the command `node fabtoken issue  <username> <token_type> <quantity>` to issue tokens of any type and quantity as user1 or user2.
+You can use the command `node fabtoken issue  <username> <token_type> <quantity>` to issue tokens of any type and quantity to user1 or user2.

-* As an example, the first command issues a token worth 100 US dollars as user1.
-The second command issues a token worth 100 Euro's as user2:
+* As an example, the first command issues a token worth 100 US dollars to user1.
+The second command issues a token worth 200 Euros to user2:

 ```
 node fabtoken issue user1 USD 100
-node fabtoken issue user1 EURO 200
+node fabtoken issue user2 EURO 200
 ```

 #### List tokens

 After you issue tokens, you can use the list method to query the tokens that you own.
-Run the command `node fabtoken list <username>` You need to use this command to recover the tokenIDs that you will need to transfer or redeem your tokens.
+Run the command `node fabtoken list <username>`.
+You need to use this command to recover the tokenIDs that you will need to transfer or redeem your tokens.

 * As an example, you can use the command below to list the tokens owned by user1: